-Also you are able to connect the wireless router DIR-853 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+You are able to connect the wireless router to a fiber optic line via the WAN optical port of the device and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
 The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.